Reverse Mortgage Interest Rates

 LIBOR stands for “London Inter-Bank Offered Rate”.
 The LIBOR is a popular alternative to the Treasury Rate (CMT) for lenders because it is an international index rate instead of being a US-focused index.

 Interest rate calculation

 The total interest rate is calculated by adding the interest rate index plus a margin set by the lender.
-For example, a HECM CMT 300 refers to the reverse mortgage program that is using the CMT index and a margin of 3.00%.
-If the CMT index is 2.10% then the total rate is 2.10% plus the 3.00% margin which equals an interest rate of 5.10%.
+For example, a loan with a total interest rate of 5.10% is calculated using a margin of 3.00% and an interest rate index of 2.10%.

 The annual percentage rate (APR) si the amount of interest on the loan amount that you will pay annually.
 The APR reflects not only the interest rate but also the points and other charges that had to be paid to get the loan.